 4. Correct the pitch

-On some turntables equipped with a direct-drive mechanism, it is possible to correct the playback speed, or “pitch”.
-Turntables used by DJs are usually equipped with such pitch control.
+On some record players equipped with a direct-drive mechanism, it is possible to correct the playback speed, or “pitch”.
+Record players used by DJs are usually equipped with such pitch control.

 By using a stroboscope calibrated at 60 hertz and a disc specially made for this purpose, moves the pitch control back or forth until the bars drawn on the disc are aligned under the light of the stroboscope.

-Some adjustments are rather complex and must only be performed by people who have some experience or by certified technicians, due to a high risk of failure which could require repairs or even make a turntable useless.
+Some adjustments are rather complex and must only be performed by people who have some experience or by certified technicians, due to a high risk of failure which could require repairs or even make a record player useless.

 Another challenging task is to set the height of the tonearm on the plinth, because the angle of the arm should be neither too low, nor too sharp.
 Some tonearms have a mechanism to adjust the height, but the task usually requires the intervention of an experts.